mettle/sendportal-docs/messages.md

 ## Overview

 After a campaign has been dispatched, a message will be generated for each targeted Subscriber.
-A Message represents a single email.
-You can view all of your Messages by clicking the _Messages_ link in the sidebar.
-You will notice that there are two types of Message:
+A message represents a single email.
+You can view all of your messages by clicking the _Messages_ link in the sidebar.
+You will notice that there are two types of message:

 ### Drafts